 Mental Health: Working Alongside Trauma

-Born in the Islamic Republic of Iran, and bound by conservative views to sexuality in her teens, Sahar has witnessed the damage that honour-based abuse causes within families and communities around the world.
+Born in the Islamic Republic of Iran, and bound by conservative views to sexuality in her teens, SAHAR ZAND has witnessed the damage that honour-based abuse causes within families and communities around the world.

 Process of Reporting, Journalism & Documentary Making